WalletScrutiny/WalletScrutinyCom/_hardware/jakeb.pizero.diy.md

 ## Background

-This is a do-it-yourself project that predates several similar projects:
+This is a do-it-yourself project that predates several similar projects, because they were built on a Rasperry Pi:

 - {% include walletLink.html wallet='hardware/openledger.micro' verdict='true' %}
 - {% include walletLink.html wallet='hardware/pitrezor' verdict='true' %}